Odetyte/weather-api/README.md

-Welcome to weather-api app created by me.
+Welcome to weather-api app created by me. *[click here](http://countries-weather-api.herokuapp.com/)* to check weather at your country.

 **Credits**